UAE Property Notebook

 Freehold ZonesForeign investors and expatriates can own properties outright in designated freehold areas.

-Leasehold AreasForeign investors can opt for leaseholds for up to 99 years.
+Leasehold AreasForeign investors can opt for leaseholds up to 99 years.

 Commercial or Mixed-use PropertiesAvailable for foreign investment; subject to the 5% Value Added Tax on the sale price.

-Several areas in Dubai consistently top the list for foreign investors looking to buy.
-The most in-demand locations include the following.
+Several areas in Dubai consistently top the list for foreign buyers.
+The current price benchmarks across the most-tracked freehold communities are below.

 LocationStudio Prices1-Bedroom Prices2-Bedroom Prices